lurgh/infinitive-jkp717/README.md

 been tested on a 2-zone system but it should work up to 4 or 8 zones.
 The UI adapts to show the zones that appear to be in use.

 This code has been adapted for zoned systems from extensive previous work of others.
-I (author of zoning enhancments) have not yet been able to test everything and have received very little feedback.
+I (author of zoning enhancments) have not yet been able to test everything and have received very little feedback so far.
 Active development and testing is still under way.

 In particular we still need to look into the following:
   * Not sure whether heating mode is reflected correctly in the UI or API.
 Original work supported